 Let us consider the fastest runner and the fastest swimmer in the world, Usain Bolt and Michael Phelps.
-First: the culture aspect.
+First, the culture aspect.
 Bolt was born into Jamaica where many people run far and wide by tradition; Phelps was born into the United States where a swimming pool was near to his home.
 Both trained from a young age, without even deciding to become a success per se, they gained traction by becoming good and then reframed who they were – sportsmen – after the fact rather than before.
-(Rather like boy Bill Gates becoming man Bill Gates because his school had a rare computer and his brain a high IQ).
+(Rather like boy Bill Gates becoming man Bill Gates because his school had a rare computer and his brain a rare IQ).

 Both of these athletes succeeded because of mere chance opportunity and outlier biology.
 The success of Usain Bolt is due to fast-twitch muscle fibres which he, and most athletes (and more Jamaicans than Americans), have more of because of the common (‘sprinter’) gene ACTN3.
 Bolt, like most sprinters, has longer muscle fibre bundles, a shorter ankle, longer toes, and has sacrificed thousands of hours to spend sprinting.
 Bolt seems to have such an advantage over his rivals that he freely eats worse than them.
 Bolt indulges in chicken nuggets and deep fried fats against the verified sense of nutritionists.
 Given Usain Bolt’s running technique and basic physiology is comparable to other athletes, what makes the difference – gives him his edge over the competition – is the length of his skeleton.
 His six foot five height.
-Greater height together with long fast-twitch strides won him the prizes and record, and in turn more skilled or hardworking or sacrificial athletes, lost because of their shorter skeleton.
+Greater height together with long fast-twitch strides won him the prizes and record, and in turn more skilled or hardworking or sacrificial athletes lost just because of their shorter skeleton.

 Michael Phelps is six foot four and, by chance, suited to swimming.
 Like other swimmers, he has lean muscle mass and has dedicated thousands of hours to swimming.
 But what makes the difference is again the skeleton.
 He has short legs but a long torso and spider arms.
 He has disproportionate large hands and feet which act like flippers in the pool.
 Phelps and his trainer have time-and-again gone through the perfect swim with visualisation and repetition; he has gained more Olympic medals than anyone else as a result.
 But, as with Usain Bolt, the difference between a good swimmer athlete and the best is not meritocratic, but aristocratic: they are born with it.
-If the body and family are fate, then all the training was shaping what was dormant rather than creating a star; it is more a matter of bringing out what would be faults in one situation as happy qualities in another.
+If the body and family are fate, then all the training was shaping what was dormant rather than creating an idol; it is more a matter of bringing out what would be faults in one situation as happy qualities in another.

 And in more complex games, where teams work hard and there are more variables the unfairness is easily explained by money, management and a host of contingent factors (not all traceable) which ignore fairness.
-Fairness is more an imposed idea rather than a practicable reality for while they play on an equal playing field their backgrounds and bodies (for example age, baseline temperature of competition) are by definition not equal for an unequal result to have the pleasure of winning or the sorrow of losing.
+Fairness is more an imposed idea rather than a practicable reality for while they play on an equal playing field their backgrounds and bodies (age, baseline temperature of competition, brains’ moods) are by definition not equal for an unequal result to have the pleasure of winning or the sorrow of losing.

 Ability comes from fated gifts and the luck of environment.
-The self of the achiever is not the same as the causes of said success; and this matters because conflating the two can lead people to feel inadequate or guilty for what is beyond their agency, choice or responsibility, anyway.
+The self of the achiever is not the same as the causes of said success; and this matters because conflating the two can lead people to feel inadequate or guilty for what is beyond their agency, choice, or responsibility, anyway.